Dr. Hosein Foroutan

 Dr. Foroutan’s areas of expertise and interest include developing and applying advanced computational techniques to study environmental flow systems.
 These systems are diverse in nature, scale, and physics and include, for example, river, ocean, and atmosphere.
 By combining simulation results with theory, experiments, and observations he characterizes the transport of momentum, heat, moisture, pollution, and disease in these systems.
 He is actively engaged in global change projects related to climate dynamics, atmospheric science and air quality, human exposure and health, and biological systems, where environmental flows and transport processes have a critical role.

-Dr. Foroutan is an Assistant Professor of Engineering Mechanics in the Department of Biomedical Engineering and Mechanics at Virginia Tech following a postdoctoral fellowship at the U.S. Environmental Protection Agency (EPA).
+Dr. Foroutan is an Assistant Professor of Engineering Mechanics in the Department of Civil and Environmental Engineering at Virginia Tech following a postdoctoral fellowship at the U.S. Environmental Protection Agency (EPA).
 He holds a doctorate degree in Mechanical Engineering (with a minor in Computational Science) from Penn State.

 Pye, H. O. T., Zuend, A., Fry, J. L., Isaacman-VanWertz, G., Capps, S. L., Appel, K. W., Foroutan, H., Xu, L., Ng, N. L., and Goldstein, A. H. (2018), Coupling of organic and inorganic aerosol systems and the effect on gas–particle partitioning in the southeastern US, Atmos.
 Chem.
 Phys., 18, 357-370, https://doi.org/10.5194/acp-18-357-2018.